-This court held a recorded telephonic preliminary pretrial conference on November 4, 2010, during which the parties consented to me as the trial judge.
+This court held a recorded telephonic preliminary pretrial conference in both these cases on December 17, 2010.
 Plaintiff is representing himself and appeared without an attorney.
-Defendants appeared by John J. Glinski.
+Defendants appeared by William L. Gansner.
 The court set the schedule and discussed with the parties how this case will go forward.